vedph/gve-doc/model/snapshot.md

 - the base text, which is the starting point of the transformation.
 - the editing operations which act on text to produce alterations.

+🌐 Quick links:

+- 🚀 [chain demo](https://gve-demo.fusi-soft.com/snapshot): a very raw UI used to develop and test the chain data structure.

 ## Operations and Alterations

 As outlined about our edition's [architecture](architecture.md), in our approach we need a dramatic focus shift, from the annotated manuscript (the effect, virtually representing multiple alterations of an epigram's version) to the cause (the **process** which generated it).